cgarbin/cot6930-natural-language-processing/assignment2/README.md

 original state.

 Weka creates the matrix once the document is parsed.
 To see the table, press the `Edit` button.
+The numbers are the count of words in each document (each line of the test file in our case).

 ![Document-term matrix test dataset](./pics/document-term-matrix-result.png)

-The numbers are the count of words in each document (each line of the test file).

 ## Step 6 - Classifying and fine-tuning with a Naive Bayes classifier